Maximum length data wire LEDs

 This whole article talks about the data wire length from the controller to the first LED, going from LED and LED below does not apply!

-The Signal from an LED is much less powerful then from a controller.
-A different solution should be used extending behind a LED such as the QuinLED-Data-Booster!
+From LED to LED the signal is much less powerful then from a (QuinLED-Dig) controller.
+A different solution should be used for “gap bridging” behind an LED such as the QuinLED-Data-Booster!

 Generally you should be ok up to 10m/32ft with AWG26 or thicker for your LED data wires!